SouthGreenPlatform/VcfHunter/README.md

 	--miss: Maximal missing data proportion in the progeny (Excluding parents) (between 0 and 1). greater missing proportion will result in removing the marker.
 [Default: 0.2]
 	--prefix: Prefix for output files.
 [Default: Pop]
-	--addcov: A tabulated file containing genotype of all markers passing filter is outputed.
+	--addcov: A tabulated file containing genotype of all markers passing filter is printed.
 	 If this option is passed, in addition to genotypes, alleles coverage information is also filled.
 		Possible values:
 			y: add this information
 			n: do not add this information
 		[default: n]
-	--NoUsed: (optional) A tabultated file containing in one column, names of accessions to exclude from the filtration (based on missing data and p-value) but which will be kept in final files.
+	--NoUsed: (optional) A tabulated file containing in one column, names of accessions to exclude from the filtration (based on missing data and p-value) but which will be kept in final files.
-	--exclude: (optional) A tabultated file containing in one column, names of accessions to exclude from the analysis and the files.
+	--exclude: (optional) A tabulated file containing in one column, names of accessions to exclude from the analysis and the files.
 	--ref: (optional) The reference fasta file.
-If passed, a tag associated to the marker will be outpouted in a fasta file.
+If passed, a tag associated to the marker will be printed in a fasta file.
 This tag will contained 125 bases before the marker and 125 bases after.
 	--remove: (optional) For some programs, marker name length is limited.
 This option helps you to reduce marker names.
 By default marker name is "chromosome name"+"M"+"site position".
 A string can be passed that will be searched and removed from all marker name.
-This is not neccessary if your chromosome name is not to long.
+This is not necessary if your chromosome name is not to long.

 *Outputs:*

- **\*_tab_Bridge.tab:** A .tab file corresponding to a simplified JoinMap format that contained bridge markers.\
+ **\*_tab_Bridge.tab:** A .tab file corresponding to a simplified JoinMap format that contained bridge markers.

- **\*_tab\_***SegregationName_Parent***.tab:** Two .tab filecorreponding to a simplified joinmap format that contained parent1 and parent2 markers respectively.
-Only if parent option is filled.\
+ **\*_tab\_***SegregationName_Parent***.tab:** Two .tab file corresponding to a simplified JoinMap format that contained parent1 and parent2 markers respectively.
+Only if parent option is filled.

- **\*\_tab_unknown.tab:** A .tab file correponding to a simplified joinmap format that contained unknown parent markers (missing data for both parents).
-Only if parent option is filled.\
+ **\*\_tab_unknown.tab:** A .tab file corresponding to a simplified JoinMap format that contained unknown parent markers (missing data for both parents).
+Only if parent option is filled.

- **\*_report.tab:** A file report.\
+ **\*_report.tab:** A report file.

- **\*_sub.vcf:** A sub vcf corresponding to the original vcf with only lines corresponding toconserved markers (no filtering applied in this vcf).\
+ **\*_sub.vcf:** A sub vcf corresponding to the original vcf with only lines corresponding to conserved markers (no filtering applied in this vcf).

- **\*.tab:** A file containing for aech selected marker, the genotype of each accessions based on filter applied.
+ **\*.tab:** A file containing for each selected marker, the genotype of each accessions based on filter applied.
-Two additional values are added at the end of the file: the Khi-Square value and the P-value of the test.\
+Two additional values are added at the end of the file: the Khi-Square value and the P-value of the test.

  **\*_tags.fasta:** A fasta file containing marker tags (to align against another reference genome for example).
 Only if --ref option is filled.
 <br><br>